Skip to main content

 Booking and Timing

 Booking is rated Easy.
 You do not need to plan weeks ahead the way you would at harder-to-secure venues like Machneyuda, which runs a notoriously competitive reservations system.
 Chakra's accessibility is a genuine advantage in Jerusalem, where several of the better-regarded restaurants fill quickly on weekend evenings.
-For the leading experience, aim for a weekday dinner or arrive on the later side of the dinner service , post-9 PM if your schedule allows.
+For the leading experience, aim for a weekday dinner or arrive on the later side of the dinner service, post-9 PM if your schedule allows.
 The later window tends to mean a calmer room and more attentive service than the peak rush delivers.
 If you are visiting Jerusalem during Jewish holidays or the summer tourist season, book at least a few days in advance as a precaution; walk-in availability shrinks noticeably during those periods.

 Practical Details

 Chakra is located at King George Street 41, Jerusalem, in the city centre.
-Price range data is not confirmed in our records, but the La Liste ranking and the general positioning of the restaurant within Jerusalem's dining market suggest a mid-to-upper price point , expect to spend more than you would at a casual hummus spot or a neighbourhood shawarma counter, but less than a full tasting-menu experience.
+Price range data is not confirmed in our records, but the La Liste ranking and the general positioning of the restaurant within Jerusalem's dining market suggest a mid-to-upper price point, expect to spend more than you would at a casual hummus spot or a neighbourhood shawarma counter, but less than a full tasting-menu experience.
 Specific menu pricing should be confirmed directly with the restaurant before booking.
-For travellers who want to extend the evening, our Jerusalem bars guide covers the leading options nearby, and our full Jerusalem restaurants guide places Chakra in the broader context of the city's dining options.
+For travellers who want to extend the evening, our Jerusalem bars guide covers the leading options nearby, our full Jerusalem restaurants guide places Chakra in the broader context of the city's dining options.
 If you are planning a wider Israel trip, Helena in Caesarea and Pescado in Ashdod are worth adding to the list.
 For hotels in the city, see our Jerusalem hotels guide.

 Quick reference: King George St 41, Jerusalem.
 La Liste ranked (76–78.5 pts).
 Easy to book.
 Late-night friendly.
 Modern Israeli.